Could computer games actually be good for your child?

 I specialise in supporting children and young people aged 8-18 who are struggling emotionally.
 I've developed an innovative online service engaging children and young people in therapy through computer games and creative applications such as Minecraft.

-NOT AN OFFICIAL MINECRAFT PRODUCT.
-NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.
+NOT AN OFFICIAL MINECRAFT SERVICE.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT